 Best Practices In Providing Requisite Information And Disclosures For CFP® Professionals

 In addition, because CFP professionals are required to obtain informed consent in the case of Material Conflicts of Interest, it is also advisable to obtain either a delivery receipt from clients (i.e., that they received the written materials) or an acknowledgment that they understand the Conflicts of Interest (i.e., in the event that they were discussed orally); more importantly, it is advisable to acknowledge from the Client that they have read (for a written document) or understand (for an oral discussion) the CFP professional’s Conflicts of Interest and are providing their informed consent to proceed in light of them.
 As the CFP Board’s Code and Standards do not require that all conflicts of interest be eliminated… but again, do require not just disclosure and not just consent, but specifically informed consent.

-In fact, some major financial services firms like Northwestern Mutual have already developed a full written document providing both the requisite written information for clients (for Financial Planning Engagements) and also regarding their Material Conflicts of Interest.
+In fact, some major financial services firms have already developed a full written document providing both the requisite written information for clients (for Financial Planning Engagements) and also regarding their Material Conflicts of Interest.

 In the case of CFP® professionals at RIAs, on the other hand, Form ADV Part 2 should generally suffice for providing written information regarding services, and also written disclosure of Material Conflicts of Interest.
 Though ultimately, CFP® professionals should still verify that Form ADV Part 2A covers the full breadth of necessary details and the mere delivery of Form ADV alone does not automatically satisfy the requirement – and may be particularly insufficient in the case of dual-registrants who may be providing other services outside the scope of their RIA that would therefore not be covered in Form ADV Part 2A.

 In essence, then, CFP® professionals will need to focus on 5 core areas with respect to their oral and/or written information and disclosures:

-- Other (e.g., Non-Conflicts) Information (which again may be a B/D provided document, or the RIA’s Form ADV; may be delivered orally in the case of non-Financial-Planning Financial Advice);
+- Other (e.g., Non-Conflicts) Information (which again may be a B/D provided document, or the RIA’s Form ADV Part 2A; may be delivered orally in the case of non-Financial-Planning Financial Advice);